This post's overview:

 On the Isle of Skye, there’s a lot to see.
 I have a post about our road trip around the Isle of Skye – definitely check it out for all the information of what to see and where to start.

 Good morning!
-To see as much as possible, start early – head to the Fairy Pools and a couple of other spots of your choice in the morning and around 11 am start exiting the Isle of Skye and driving towards the Scottish Highlands.
+To see as much as possible, start early – head to the Fairy Pools and a couple of other spots of your choice in the morning and around 11 am start leaving the Isle of Skye and driving towards the Scottish Highlands.
 I also have another post about driving around the Scottish Highlands for a day so it might be useful for you as well.

 Head to Glenfinnan Viaduct to see the famous bridge from Harry Potter and then to Glencoe.
 It’s about 3 hours away from the Isle of Skye.
 If you still have time left, you can explore the Loch Lomond National Park.